Poster Presentations

 3. The Output Room team will be provided with the names of all poster presenters ahead of time, so they will expect your submission.
 There are very specific instructions to upload your poster, so please refer to the Submitting Jobs for Print section on the College of Design Technology Services website for step-by-step instructions.

-Presenters should submit their poster to the Output Room for printing 7 or more days prior to the symposium to ensure timely printing.
+Presenters should submit their poster to the Output Room for printing at least 4 days before you have to put up the poster to ensure timely printing.
 The Output Room team also requires for poster presenters to physically go to the Output Room facility to "release" their poster for print (after the upload process), so please allow for this in your schedule, so the printing occurs on time.
 Click here for Output Room hours of operation.

 Recording a Poster Presentation Voiceover